With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 Four weeks ahead of your official launch, you want to send your subscribers free samples.
 Send them one free sample each week.

-This will give them a taste of what’s inside.
+This will give them a taste of what’s inside your book.

-Step #2: Publish Your Book on Amazon (Launch Minus 1 Week)
+Step #2: Publish Your Book on Kindle Direct Publishing [And Set Your Price] (Launch Minus 1 Week)

 You should never wait until your official launch date to publish your book on Amazon.
 You should publish it one week in advance.

-This way, you can ask your street team for early reviews.
+This way, you can ask your street team to write early reviews.

 To publish your book on Amazon, you need to create an account on Amazon Kindle Direct Publishing.